Last updated on:December 13th, 2021

-Symptoms of schizophrenia include positive symptoms (delusions and hallucinations), negative symptoms (alogia, affective blunting, avolition, anhedonia), behavioral disorganization and cognitive symptoms.
+Symptoms of schizophrenia include positive symptoms (i.e., delusions, hallucinations, and behavioral disorganization), negative symptoms (i.e., alogia, affective blunting, avolition, anhedonia, and asociality), and cognitive symptoms.
 Kurt Schneider’s “first rank” symptoms which were initially thought to be diagnostic of schizophrenia are no longer considered diagnostic.

-It is widely believed that the positive symptoms of schizophrenia are due to hyperactivity of the mesolimbic dopaminergic pathways; and that the negative symptoms are due to hypoactivity of the mesocortical dopaminergic pathways.
+It is widely believed that the positive symptoms of schizophrenia are due to hyperactivity of the mesolimbic dopaminergic pathways; and that the negative symptoms are due to hypoactivity of the mesocortical dopaminergic pathways and dysfunction of the prefrontal cortex and nucleus accumbens.
 There is also evidence that dysfunctional glutamate pathways and NMDA receptors are a root cause for the symptoms seen in schizophrenia.

 Delusions and overvalued ideas

-A delusion is a belief that is strongly held on inadequate grounds, despite evidence to the contrary, and not a conventional belief given the person's educational, cultural and religious background.
+A delusion is a belief that is strongly held on inadequate grounds, despite evidence to the contrary, and not a conventional belief given the person's educational, cultural and religious background (i.e., a fixed false belief).
 Strongly held, non-delusional beliefs are called overvalued ideas.
-Delusions usually arise from an altered experience (secondary delusions) rather than out of the blue (primary delusions).
-The most frequently encountered delusions and overvalued ideas in schizophrenia include: ideas of reference, ideas of persecution and persecutory delusions.
+The most frequently encountered delusions and overvalued ideas in schizophrenia include: delusions of persecution, delusions of bodily control, and delusions of reference.